-- (a) have a direct, or a substantial indirect effect on business; or - (b) restrict competition the regulation-making authority shall consult with persons who are likely to be affected by the proposed instrument.
+- (a) have a direct, or a substantial indirect effect on business; or - (b) restrict competition, the regulation-making authority shall consult with persons who are likely to be affected by the proposed instrument and shall invite members of the public to give their views on the instrument within a prescribed period and in a manner to be determined by the Committee.

-- (2) In determining whether a regulation-making authority has undertaken consultations under subsection (1), regard shall be heard to the extent to which the consultation- - (a) drew on the knowledge of persons having expertise in fields relevant to the proposed statutory instrument; and - (b) ensured that persons likely to be affected by the proposed statutory instrument had an adequate opportunity to comment on the proposed content of the statutory instrument.

-(3) Without limiting by implication the form that consultation referred to in subsection (1) might take, the consultation shall-

-- (a) involve notification, either directly or by advertisement, of bodies that, or of organizations representative of persons who, are likely to be affected by the proposed instrument; or - (b) invite submissions to be made by a specified date or invite participation in public hearings to be held concerning the proposed instrument.
+- (2) In determining whether a regulation-making authority has undertaken consultations under subsection (1), regard shall be heard to the extent to which the consultation- - (a) drew on the knowledge of persons having expertise in fields relevant to the proposed statutory instrument; and - (b) ensured that persons likely to be affected by the proposed statutory instrument had an adequate opportunity to comment on the proposed content of the statutory instrument. - (3) Without limiting by implication the form that consultation referred to in subsection (1) might take, the consultation shall- - (a) involve notification, either directly or by advertisement, of bodies that, or of organizations representative of persons who, are likely to be affected by the proposed instrument; or - (b) invite submissions to be made by a specified date or invite participation in public hearings to be held concerning the proposed instrument.

-PART III-REGULATORY IMPACT STATEMENTS
+PART III- REGULATORY IMPACT STATEMENTS

-6. If a proposed statutory instrument is likely to impose significant costs on the community or a part of the community, the regulation-making authority shall, prior to
+6. If a proposed statutory instrument is likely to impose significant costs on the community or a part of the community, the regulation-making authority shall, prior to making the statutory instrument, prepare a regulatory impact statement regarding the instrument.

-Regulatory impact statements
+Regulatory impact